George William, Hereditary Prince of Hanover

-George William of Hanover (full name Georg Wilhelm Christian Albert Edward Alexander Friedrich Ernst Waldemar Adolf Prinz von Hannover (Gmunden, 28 October 1880 – Nackel, 20 May 1912) was a German prince who died in a car accident.
+George William, Hereditary Prince of Hanover, Duke of Brunswick-Lüneburg (Georg Wilhelm Christian Albert Edward Alexander Friedrich Ernst Waldemar Adolf; 28 October 1880 – 20 May 1912) was a German prince from the House of Hanover.
+He was a paternal great-great grandson of George III of the United Kingdom and maternal grandson of Christian IX of Denmark.

+He died in a car crash near Nackel, Germany, in May 1912.